calcmogul/controls-engineering-in-frc/README.md

 ### Bridge the knowledge gap

-A small section on kinematics and dynamics in general would be useful for those trying to follow the state-space model derivations.

 ### Add more practical examples

 I'd also like to expand the introductions for each section and provide more